Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/tutorial/7_Smart_video_car.rst

 https://github.com/Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/archive/master.zip

-Then unzip it and delete “-master” to rename it to “Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi”.
+Then unzip it and delete "-master” to rename it to "Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi”.

 Then put it into D disk for example.

 You can also place it into other disks (like E), but the path in the following command should be modified accordingly (replace D: by E:).

-Press “win + R” and enter cmd, and click ok.
+Press "win + R” and enter cmd, and click ok.
 Then enter following commands.

 1. Enter D disk.
 (If you put it into E, it should be E:)